ali-kash/dashboard/README.md

 - [View Live](https://dashboard-sandy-gamma-59.vercel.app/)

 Created this project using some basic technology to showcase an admin dashboard.
-For the sake of time there is no user validation, but just an presentation of using modern day technologies to display multiple types of data.
+For the sake of time there is no user validation, but just a presentation of using modern day technologies to display multiple types of data.

 Links in the sidebar navigation go to pages with specific content.